Brazil advances at World Cup with 1-0 win over Switzerland - WHIZ News

 The five-time champions overcame the absence of their injured star to beat Switzerland 1-0 with a late goal Monday and make it to the round of 16 with a match to spare in Group G.

-“Of course we miss a player like Neymar,” Brazil coach Tite said.
-“The team losses a lot without him.
-But we also have other players who can get the job done, as we saw it today.”

-Defensive midfielder Casemiro got the only goal in the 83rd minute of a game in which Brazil had difficulties creating scoring chances without its main playmaker.
-The Real Madrid player scored with a one-timer into the far corner, using the outside of his right foot for a shot that deflected slightly off defender Manuel Akanji.
+Casemiro got the only goal in the 83rd minute of a game in which Brazil had difficulties creating scoring chances without its main playmaker.
+The defensive midfielder scored with a one-timer into the far corner, using the outside of his right foot for a shot that deflected slightly off defender Manuel Akanji.

 “We knew that it wasn’t going to be easy.
 We had to be patient,” Casemiro said.
 “Out first objective was to advance and we achieved that.”